rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_pnpx_getsharefolderlist_auth_bypass.md

 This module targets an authentication bypass vulnerability in the `mini_http` binary of several Netgear Routers running firmware versions prior to `1.2.0.88`, `1.0.1.80`, `1.1.0.110`, and `1.1.0.84`.

-Specifically, a call to `strstr()` is used to check if requests are authenticated, which searches any requests that come in to an authenticated page to see if it contains the string `todo=PNPX_GetShareFolderList` anywhere within the request.
-By including the string `todo=PNPX_GetShareFolderList` in the request,
+Specifically, a call to `strstr()` is used to check if any incoming requests to authenticated pages contain the string `todo=PNPX_GetShareFolderList` anywhere within the request.
+If this string is found anywhere within the request, the request will be marked as an authenticated request, and will be treated as though it came from a logged in administrative user.

 By using this vulnerability to send a request to `/setup.cgi` with the `next_file` GET parameter set to `BRS_swisscom_success.html` and a `x` GET parameter set to `todo=PNPX_GetShareFolderList`, an unauthenticated attacker can leak the plaintext versions of